ndiayesamba1996/restyled.io/Restyler-Versions.md

 [brittany-image]: https://github.com/restyled-io/restylers/blob/628cd0cf7a8fd80fe1116c84ea7aceb64c6b904a/restylers.yaml#L32

-We are happy to build and push images in all sorts of configurations, and we will (as much as possible) never remove a pushed tag).
+We are happy to build and push images in all sorts of configurations, and we will (as much as possible) never remove a pushed tag.
 This means there may be many tags available not present in any versioned set.
 You can explore what is available for a specific Restyler by viewing [its Docker Hub page][brittany-tags] directly.

 [brittany-tags]: https://hub.docker.com/r/restyled/restyler-brittany/tags